hunterirving/mixapps/readme.md

 once you install one, it's yours.<br><br>

-> [!IMPORTANT]
-> publishing files you don't have the right to distribute may constitute copyright infringement. before uploading, ensure you have the right to distribute the files you include in `mix/`.
->
-> alternatively, you can <A href="#local-network-installation">install mixapps over your own wifi</a> without ever pushing to a public host.

 ## quickstart
 1. **serve it**
 	- run `./serve.py` to start a development server. while the server is running, you can: